sobinec/sobinec/README.md

 ## 🎮 Projects

 - **VITA4EVER**: Led a team to restore multiplayer functionality for certain games and apps on the PlayStation Vita.
-- **Shootify**: A 2D top-down shooter game made in Godot.
 - **Untitled Space Game**: A 2D top-down survival game in space, currently in early development stages.
-- **Learn Ruby With Ease**: A simple app to teach the basics of programming in Ruby, available for Android and web browsers.
-(In dev)

 ## 📫 How to reach me